deco3500-2017/team-apollo/README.md

 ## 4.0 Communications

-(Where and when will your team meet and how will you all communicate?
-Where will files 1 be stored and shared?
-What are the file naming conventions?
-Identify the social platform/s your team has adopted and explain the choice.
-How will it facilitate communication and / or file sharing?)

 The team will meet Tuesday every week between 12pm and 2pm, during the scheduled class workshop.
 During this time, team member's should raise any important developments they know of, or concerns they might have.
 The team may also elect to have secondary team meetings on Wednesdays between 2pm and 4pm, when all team members have proven to have free time, if it is deemed necessary.
 These secondary meetings will not happen by default, but only on specific weeks when the team feels it is necessary.

 There are five team members, each of us will contribute at least 2 hours for discussing and planning the project development.
 It is crucial for us to meet at the beginning of each week to discuss three main questions: 1\.
 How does the project progress going toward the project development goals last week.
 2\.
 What we plan for improving and developing the project this week.
 3\.
 Have we met any difficulties from last week?
 At the meeting the team leader aims to help each other to define the current process of project.
 The benefit of this meeting is to identify about "what's went well", "what stop us to continue" and "how we improve for next step."